FNScence/CSGO-Legacy-Server/README.md

-# CS:GO Legacy Server Setup
+# CS:GO Legacy Server Setup + Guide

 Following this guide allows you to locally host a private CS:GO Legacy server on Windows.